 Onboarding your team

-Jazzed to introduce Airtable to your team, but want to make sure your team gets off to a good start?
+Jazzed to introduce Airtable to your team, but want to make sure they get off to a good start?
 Here are a few tips to get everyone up to speed.

 - Migrate your existing data – If you have data in another tool, start by exporting it as a .CSV, importing it as a new Base, and configuring the columns.
 That way, your team won’t need to add data from scratch.